arieling/bayesian-nn/README.md

 RNN | [bnn.rnn]()

 ## Other Features
-Although BayesianNN mainly provides pre-implemented layers where weights are trained to follow certain distributions, the user can also tweak the detailed settings.
+Although bayesian-nn mainly provides pre-implemented layers where weights are trained to follow certain distributions, the user can also tweak the detailed settings.

 ## References